CircuitFlyer/Touch_and_Go/docs/Assembly.md

 ## Tools Required ##

 Electronic soldering equipment; soldering iron, flux and solder.
 These are available from numerous online sources as well.
-If you need to brush-up on your electronics soldering skills there are some good tutorials on <a href="https://learn.adafruit.com/adafruit-guide-excellent-soldering" target="_blank">Adafruit</a> and <a href="https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering?_ga=2.264399628.2047829894.1668554338-987389297.1656854053" target="_blank">Sparkfun</a>.
+If you need to brushup on your electronics soldering skills there are some good tutorials on <a href="https://learn.adafruit.com/adafruit-guide-excellent-soldering" target="_blank">Adafruit</a> and <a href="https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering?_ga=2.264399628.2047829894.1668554338-987389297.1656854053" target="_blank">Sparkfun</a>.

 {: .warning }
 Do **not** use a strong acid based flux.
 While this type of flux is great for home plumbing repairs and building fuel tanks, it can be very corrosive to fragile electronic circuitry.
 Be sure to only use a <a href="https://www.chipquik.com/store/product_info.php?products_id=310027" target="_blank">rosin based</a> or <a href="https://www.chipquik.com/store/product_info.php?products_id=330003" target="_blank">no-clean type</a> flux suitable for electronics assembly.

 Other tools that may come in handy; magnifying glass, wire strippers, pliers and a small breadboard (optional).
 For programming the timer you will need a micro-USB *data* cable.